-Wind-up telephones also known as crank phones or magneto phones
+Crank phones also known as wind up phones and magneto phones

 If people from today could go back in time to visit a home with a very early telephone, they could well be puzzled by seeing a winding handle on the side.
 Closer inspection would also reveal large batteries nearby.

-Wind-up phones used to be most common in small communities in rural areas, particularly where there was no electricity.
+Wind-up/crank phones were most common in small communities in rural areas, particularly where there was no electricity.

 Our family had a wind-up phone - and just to show how small and isolated our village was, the operator was also the post mistress who also ran the local boot and shoe shop.
 Her husband was a farmer and the local undertaker, and if she was busy and he was around, he would occasionally step in for her.
 At the time we did not have electricity.
 Even the radio (known as the wireless) had to have a dry battery and a wet rechargeable battery which had to be taken to the nearest town for charging.